Bindusara: Advisors

 The Rajavali-Katha states that Chandragupta's chief advisor (or chief minister) Chanakya accompanied him to the forest for retirement, after handing over the administration to Bindusara.
 However, the Parishishta-Parvan states that Chanakya continued to be Bindusara's prime minister.
 It mentions a legend about Chanakya's death: Chanakya asked the emperor to appoint a man named Subandhu as one of his ministers.
 However, Subandhu wanted to become a higher minister and grew jealous of Chanakya.
 So, he told Bindusara that Chanakya had cut open the belly of his mother.
 After confirming the story with the nurses, Bindusara started hating Chanakya.
 As a result, Chanakya, who was already a very old man by this time, retired and decided to starve himself to death.
 Meanwhile, Bindusara learned of the detailed circumstances of his birth, and implored Chanakya to resume his ministerial duties.
 When Chanakya refused to oblige, the Emperor ordered Subandhu to pacify him.
-Subandhu, while pretending to appease Chanakya, and burned him to death.
+Subandhu, while pretending to appease Chanakya, burned him to death.
 Shortly after this, Subandhu himself had to retire and become a monk due to Chanakya's curse.

-Ashokavadana suggests that Bindusara had 500 imperial councillors.
+Ashokavadana suggests that Bindusara had 500 royal councillors.
 It names two officials – Khallataka and Radhagupta – who helped his son Ashoka became the emperor after his death.